jennifer-hiller/perscholas-capstone/README.md

 Run `cd backend` and run `npm run dev` to run the backend.
+If you would like to seed the backend first, run `npm run seed`.
 In another terminal, run `cd frontend` and run `npm run dev` to run the frontend.

 # JIRA clone